vasiliy-grinko/clickhouse-k8s-chart/README.md

-# Helm chart for install clickhouse operator and clickhouse cluster
+# Helm chart for installing clickhouse operator and clickhouse cluster into Kubernetes